 Mr Anthony Gillett, IB Coordinator at Dulwich Pudong:

 The IB’s philosophy, communicated in its mission statement, the IB Learner Profile, and the different approaches to learning, help to guide our IB students in the learning pathways of their subjects.
 Franklin D Roosevelt once said, ‘A smooth sea never made a skilled sailor’ and students should endeavour to master their skills and develop knowledge whilst experiencing the challenges faced by young people in the modern world.

 The IB is very much in keeping with our College mission to put students first and to ensure that they have the skills and motivation to make a positive difference in the world.

-Our IB results
+Our IB Results

 Dulwich Pudong students regularly score well above global averages.

-In the 2022 exams, over 24 percent of students scored 44 or higher and our overall result placed us at the top of the League Tables amongst all private international schools for the year.
+In the 2022 examinations over 24 percent of students scored 44 or higher and our overall result placed us at the top of the League Tables amongst all private international schools for the year.

 What Makes Us Different?

 Not every IBDP programme is built the same.
 Here are 7 reasons our programme stands out:

 If you visit our campus, you won't find our IB scores plastered all over the walls.
 It's no oversight, it's deliberate.